Top

 New York City Drunk Driving Accident Attorneys

 Even though driving while intoxicated (DWI/DUI) is illegal in New York, some people still think it is okay to get behind the wheel after drinking.
 Sadly, not only do these drunk drivers put their own lives at risk when acting so carelessly, but they also risk your life and the lives of your loved ones.
-In fact, thousands of people are injured—and countless others killed―in drunk driving accidents every year.
+In fact, thousands of people are severly injured in drunk driving accidents every year.

 At Keith D. Silverstein & Associates, our New York City drunk driving accident attorneys represent injury victims throughout the state.
 Our legal team has extensive experience, including experience in insurance defense.
 This allows us to not only understand how the other side operates but also effectively counter the defense’s efforts to dispute your case.

-If you were injured or if someone you love was killed by a drunk driver, call Keith D. Silverstein & Associates at (646) 813-3922to learn more about your legal options during a free consultation.
+If you were injured or if someone you love was seriously injured by a drunk driver, call Keith D. Silverstein & Associates at (646) 813-3922 to learn more about your legal options during a free consultation.

 We Can Help You Obtain Compensation for Your Losses